M16 rifle: Bipod

 For use as an ad-hoc automatic rifle, the M16 and M16A1 could be equipped with the XM3 bipod, later standardized as the Bipod, M3 (1966) and Rifle Bipod M3 (1983).
 Weighing only 0.6 lb, the simple and non-adjustable bipod clamps to the barrel of the rifle to allow for supported fire.

-The M3 bipod continues to be referenced in at least one official manual as late as 1985, where it is stated that one of the most stable firing positions is "the prone biped [sic] supported for automatic fire."

 NATO standards

-In March 1970, the U.S. recommended that all NATO forces adopt the 5.56×45 mm cartridge.
+In March 1970, the U.S. recommended that all NATO forces adopt the 5.56×45mm cartridge.
 This shift represented a change in the philosophy of the military's long-held position about caliber size.
 By the mid 1970s, other armies were looking at M16-style weapons.
 A NATO standardization effort soon started and tests of various rounds were carried out starting in 1977.
-The U.S. offered the 5.56×45 mm M193 round, but there were concerns about its penetration in the face of the wider introduction of body armor.
-In the end the Belgian 5.56×45 mm SS109 round was chosen (STANAG 4172) in October 1980.
-The SS109 round was based on the U.S. cartridge but included a new stronger, heavier, 62 grain bullet design, with better long range performance and improved penetration (specifically, to consistently penetrate the side of a steel helmet at 600 meters).
+The U.S. offered the 5.56×45mm M193 round, but there were concerns about its penetration in the face of the wider introduction of body armor.
+In the end, the Belgian 5.56×45mm SS109 round was chosen (STANAG 4172) in October 1980.
+The SS109 round was based on the U.S. cartridge but included a new stronger, heavier, 62-grain bullet design, with better long-range performance and improved penetration (specifically, to consistently penetrate the side of a steel helmet at 600 meters).
 Due to its design and lower muzzle velocity (about 3110 ft/s) the Belgian SS109 round is considered more humane because it is less likely to fragment than the U.S. M193 round.
-The NATO 5.56×45 mm standard ammunition produced for U.S. forces is designated M855.
+The NATO 5.56×45mm standard ammunition produced for U.S. forces is designated M855.

-In October 1980, shortly after NATO accepted the 5.56×45 mm NATO rifle cartridge.
+In October 1980, shortly after NATO accepted the 5.56×45mm NATO rifle cartridge.
 Draft Standardization Agreement 4179 (STANAG 4179) was proposed to allow NATO members to easily share rifle ammunition and magazines down to the individual soldier level.
 The magazine chosen to become the STANAG magazine was originally designed for the U.S. M16 rifle.
 Many NATO member nations, but not all, subsequently developed or purchased rifles with the ability to accept this type of magazine.
 However, the standard was never ratified and remains a 'Draft STANAG'.